 We have had a history of net losses due to our primary focus on research and development, plant construction, capital expenditures and early-stage commercial activities.
 For the years ended December 31, 2020 and 2019, we had net losses of \$30.3 million and \$0.5 million, respectively.
 For the year ended December 31, 2021, we had a net income of \$42.1 million and net cash used in operations of \$22.0 million.
-As of June 30, 2022, we had an accumulated deficit of \$2.5 million.
+As of September 30, 2022, we had retained earnings of \$5.8 million.

-We expect that our net losses will continue for the foreseeable future.
-Based on our estimates and projections, which are subject to significant risks and uncertainties, we do not expect to generate revenue until 2023 and do not expect to reach commercial scale production until 2025.
+We expect that our net losses from operations will continue for the foreseeable future.
+Based on our estimates and projections, which are subject to significant risks and uncertainties, we will not generate revenue until 2023 and do not expect to reach commercial scale production until 2025.
 Even if we are able to commercialize our products and generate revenue from product sales, we may not become profitable for many years, if at all.